kubernetes/enhancements/keps/sig-auth/3221-structured-authorization-configuration/README.md

 ###### What happens if we reenable the feature if it was previously rolled back?

-When the feature is re-enabled, `--authorization-config-file` flag should be present.
+When the feature is re-enabled, `--authorization-config` flag should be present.
 The behaviour is the same as when the feature is enabled for the first time.

 ###### Are there any tests for feature enablement/disablement?